-To be awarded an STTR grant, the applicant must meet the general requirements and the PI's primary employment may be with the SBC or the research institution.
+To be awarded an STTR grant/cooperative agreement, the applicant must meet the general requirements and the PI's primary employment may be with the SBC or the research institution.
 However, the SBC must still provide technical control and oversight of the project.
 If the PI is employed by the research institution, his/her primary employment must be with the research institution in order to qualify under STTR.
-If the PI is employed by the SBC, his/her primary employment must be with the SBC.
-The PI must be listed and funds must be requested on the budget submitted from the entity that is the primary employer of the PI.
+If the PI is employed by the SBC, his/her primary employment must be with the submitted from the sBC.
+The PI must be listed, and funds must be requested on the budget submitted from the entity that is the primary employer of the PI.